CBS Board Takes No Action Against CEO Leslie Moonves Amid Sexual Misconduct Probe

 In a surprise move, CBS’ board of directors is keeping Leslie Moonves in place as chairman-CEO even as it launches a probe of sexual assault allegations leveled against him by six women in a New Yorker expose.

-The board has decided to postpone for the second time CBS’ annual shareholders meeting, which had been set for Aug.
+The board also decided to postpone for the second time CBS’ annual shareholders meeting, which had been set for Aug.
 10 in Pasadena.

-A lengthy board meeting was held by teleconference Monday, three days after the report by journalist Ronan Farrow detailing accusations of sexual misconduct by six women, some stretching back to the 1980s.
+A board meeting that ran about three hours was held by teleconference Monday, three days after the report by journalist Ronan Farrow detailing accusations of sexual misconduct by six women, some stretching back to the 1980s.
 A statement from CBS on the meeting said the board was “in the process of selecting outside counsel to conduct an independent investigation.
 No other action was taken on this matter at today’s board meeting.”
+The board considered a range of topics during the meeting, according to a person familiar with the matter, but Moonves’ status was not put to a vote, and the CEO was said to have participated in various parts of the proceedings.

 CBS shares fell 5% in trading Monday amid the fallout from the New Yorker expose and speculation that Moonves’ days at the helm are numbered.